kKdH/rust-vulkan-playground/lib/blend-rs/blend-rs/README.md

   A Rust library to generated Blender's data structures.

 * [blend-rs](https://crates.io/crates/blend-rs):
-  A Rust library to read Blender's .blend files.
+  A Rust library to read objects from Blender's .blend files.

 ## Contributions
 All contributions are welcome: ideas, patches, documentation, bug reports, complaints.
 Any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be licensed without any additional terms or conditions.